 Actually there are two questions that need to be addressed.
 The first one is, “Why do you teach Latin?”
 And the second is, “Why do you start in 3rd grade?”

 The first question has an easy answer.
 It is common knowledge and research in cognition and language shows that the more children are exposed to language the more proficient they will become in using language, both their native language and other languages as well.
 Therefore, the study of a foreign language should start as early as possible in grammar school, e.g. in 3rd grade, and not wait until high school, which is what unfortunately most schools do.

 The second question may be answered with the question, “How can we afford not to teach Latin?”
 There are three sides to the learning of Latin.
-One side is the practical one; i.e. around 50% of the English vocabulary derives from Latin, so by studying Latin, one develops and increases his/her vocabulary tremendously (think about students taking the SAT).
+One side is the practical one; i.e. around 60% of the entries in any English dictionary derive from Latin, so by studying Latin, one develops and increases his/her vocabulary tremendously (think about students taking the SAT).
 Latin is present in Law (legal terms), in Biology (all those words high school students need to learn in anatomy), in Chemistry (understanding better the names and symbols of the elements in the Periodic Table), in mottos everywhere (colleges, the military, and the states), in everyday sayings (per capita, caveat, mea culpa, MO, etc, per se, bona fide), it helps with the learning of the Romance languages (Portuguese, Spanish, Italian, French, and Romanian), and because Latin is a case-based language, it also helps with the learning of other case-based languages such as German.